 1. colleague giving suggestion

-Situation: The colleague gave following feedback: “I think you have not done this task right.
+Situation: The colleague gave the following feedback: “I think you have not done this task right.
 Here are some areas where you can improve.”

 Growth mindset statement: Great, I received feedback from him/her.
 His/her suggestions are right.
 I will work and improve on those recommended areas.